-- Place the buffered probe of the DDL in the center of the unit with vaccines surrounding it. - Place the active digital display on the outside of the unit so temperatures can be checked without opening the door. - Be sure that your data logger is set to measure and record at least every 30 minutes.
+- Place the active digital display on the outside of the unit so temperatures can be checked without opening the door. - Be sure that your data logger is set to measure and record at least every 30 minutes.

 MONITORING STORAGE UNIT TEMPERATURES